tobek/laminae/all.md

 crystalline structure

+Some enormous oral history (perhaps song in unknown language) that everyone learns and memorizes but only elite understand what it means - laypeople are only as necessary initiated into bits of it where they learn this thing they've been doing/saying all their life actually means XYZ "The Retelling"

 @conaw tweet: "Heaven is the feedback loop where the good keeps getting better"

 ## Hierarchy Empathy Equilibrium LGP